Is polyurethane only for stained wood, and not painted wood?

 A. Hi Aleta.

 I'd be concerned about it getting too slippery when wet.
-Not to recommend a brand, just a concept, I feel you'll be okay with stain every 3-4 years, and something like Thompson Water Seal every 2 years (better yet, every year if you're ambitious; it's transparent and if you run out of time partway through, it won't matter if you're trying for every year.)
+Not recommending a brand (we don't do that here), just a concept, but I feel you'll be okay with stain every 3-4 years, and something like Thompson Water Seal every 2 years (better yet, every year if you're ambitious; it's transparent and if you run out of time partway through, it won't matter if you're trying for every year.)